Data integrity and digital workflow guidance in a contemporary pharma lab

 ABOUT THIS WEBINAR

-We will also review how a modern lab instrument can provide all the technical features that are needed to automate processes and which ensure that data integrity compliance issues are not created.
+We reviewed how a modern lab instrument can provide all the technical features that are needed to automate processes and which ensure that data integrity compliance issues are not created.
 As an example, we will guide you through the functionalities of Cubis II, the second generation premium laboratory balance portfolio from Sartorius.
-In addition, we will discuss software applications (QApps) for QC- or production-relevant applications like tablet and vial checker (uniformity of dosage, USP chapter <905>), loss on drying (USP chapter <731>), standard preparation (USP chapter <129>), pharma filling (transfer of liquid products) or MYCAP CCX (transfer of media and inoculum).
+In addition, we discussed software applications (QApps) for QC- or production-relevant applications like tablet and vial checker (uniformity of dosage, USP chapter <905>), loss on drying (USP chapter <731>), standard preparation (USP chapter <129>), pharma filling (transfer of liquid products) or MYCAP CCX (transfer of media and inoculum).
 The software applications safely guide operators through the workflow, automatically calculate the results and have conformity checks included.

 Cubis II is the only laboratory scale available on the market that offers full pharma compliance and state of the art digital workflow support without a need for any additional software.